defunSM/Data-Science-Portfolio/Steam Charts/README.md

 ## Project Definition
 ### Project Overview

-In the gaming industry many games fail after their initial launch as players begin to decline while other games thrive and prosper.
+In the gaming industry many games experience a sharp decline in player activity after their initial launch as players move on to other games.
 We want to be able to forecast and identify which games will continue to see growth or decline.
 Our datasets will consist of the 5 most currently played games on Steam as of June 2022 which are Lost Ark, Counter-Strike, Dota 2, ARK, and Apex Legends.
 The data will be collected from https://steamdb.info which are time series csv files.

 ### Problem Statement